gobuffalo/mw-basicauth/README.md

 1. Base64 Encode `username:password`, which becomes `dXNlcm5hbWU6cGFzc3dvcmQK` in the aforementioned example

-2. Then pass the following HTTP header along with all requests to protected endpoints: `Authorization: Basic: dXNlcm5hbWU6cGFzc3dvcmQK`
+2. Then pass the following HTTP header along with all requests to protected endpoints: `Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQK`